What is the best OTC for Hemorrhoids?

 -

-Apply a thin layer to the affected external area up to 2–3 times daily, typically after bowel movements and gentle cleansing.
+Apply a thin layer 2–3 times daily, especially after bowel movements.

 -